 In such circumstances it may be prudent for a company to seek to agree an approach with the authorities prior to conducting any interviews.

-The authorities are also increasingly sensitive to the risks of witness contamination, and a company whose conduct of witness interviews has caused prejudice to a criminal or regulatory investigation could be subject to serious criticism.
+The authorities are also sensitive to the risks of witness contamination, and a company whose conduct of witness interviews has caused prejudice to a criminal or regulatory investigation could be subject to serious criticism.
 At best this could involve comment or views that are unhelpful for the company; at worst this could include allegations of perverting the course of justice.

-Mark Steward, Director of Enforcement and Oversight at the FCA, has commented on the importance of an ‘independent public body investigation’ being able to conduct itself without ‘the crime scene being trampled over’.
+Mark Steward, former Director of Enforcement and Oversight at the FCA, has commented on the importance of an ‘independent public body investigation’ being able to conduct itself without ‘the crime scene being trampled over’.

 The SFO has similarly made clear that corporate investigations that ‘trample over the crime scene’ are unhelpful and that integrity of evidence, especially regarding witness accounts, should be respected.
-It has also noted that internal investigations may result in first accounts of witnesses being taken, delivered or recorded in a form that may be less than full and accurate, as opposed to recording the account by way of a transcript.
+It has previously noted that internal investigations may result in first accounts of witnesses being taken, delivered or recorded in a form that may be less than full and accurate, as opposed to recording the account by way of a transcript.
 The SFO’s former Joint Head of Bribery and Corruption, during a speech in 2018, commented: ‘The data needs to be identified, collected, preserved and analysed in a way that does not tip off potential suspects into deleting data and protects its integrity and continuity.’

 The SFO’s Corporate Co-operation Guidance lists indicators of good practice, including consulting with the SFO in a timely way before interviewing potential witnesses or suspects and refraining from tainting potential witnesses’ recollections, for example, by sharing or inviting comment on another person’s account or showing the witnesses documents that they have not previously seen.